JuliaSmoothOptimizers/BundleAdjustmentModels.jl/README.md

    2 │ problem-73-11032-pre  ladybug  92244  33753  1106928
 ```

-You can get the name of the problem by handling the dataframe.
+You can get the problem name directly from the dataframe:

 ```julia
 julia> name = filter_df[1, :name]